 )

-It’s great to know that you can define a timeout to your Sensors but it would be better if you know how to take actions next.
+It’s great to define a timeout for your Sensors but it’s better to know when that happens.
 Well, good news!
-You can define a callback function in case an operator fails.
+You can define a callback in case a Sensor fails.
 Let me show you an example:

 def _failure_callback(context):